Antony-M1/erpnext-doc/Report.md

 	console.log(err)
 }
 ```
-Here the final output
+Here is the final output
 ![image](https://github.com/Antony-M1/erpnext-doc/assets/96291963/85cbc0d9-a892-4855-a524-9b8ff16fd149)

-I can able to edit but while export in the `pdf`, `excel` or `print` its not showing if any one have idea please suggest
+I can able to edit but while exporting in `pdf`, `excel` or `print` it's not showing. if anyone has an idea please suggest.